ooples/pine_script_docs/source/concepts/Repainting.rst

 Scripts detecting pivots after 5 bars have elapsed will often go back in the past to plot pivot levels or values on the actual pivot, 5 bars in the past.
-This will often cause unsuspecting traders looking at plots on historical bars to infer that when the pivot happens in realtime, the same plots will apppear on the pivot.
+This will often cause unsuspecting traders looking at plots on historical bars to infer that when the pivot happens in realtime, the same plots will apppear on the pivot when it occurs, as opposed to when it is detected.

 Let's look at a script showing the price of high pivots by placing the price in the past, 5 bars after the pivot was detected::